Getting started with Flowcharts in PowerPoint

 Adding lines to the flowchart in PowerPoint

-You can right-click the line, click on Format Shape to customize how the line appears.
+You can right-click the line and click on Format Shape to customize how the line appears.
 Try increasing the Width of the line arrow to make it more visible.
 Next, add some elbow arrows to connect the next couple of elements, and set the same width for them as well.

 The finished flowchart in PowerPoint